 "I seem to remember it as mine.
 I would claim it as a 60-40 but it might have been totally me.
 Not awfully memorable.
 Not one of the better songs but they did a job, they were very handy for albums or b-sides.
 You need those kind of sides."

 One thing that we can discern is that the song was probably written very shortly before its recording session on February 18th, 1965.
 This can be said because it's quite apparent that the group was struggling to record it, assumingly because they were just learning it themselves.
 Although the Beatles were very busy throughout most of 1964, the beginnings of 1965 saw them all enjoying a good degree of "down-time."
 Paul and his girlfriend Jane Asher, for instance, took a vacation to Tunisia in January while their first recording session wasn't until February 15th of that year.
-This being the case, the song was undoubtedly written while on "holiday" or just after, which would date the writing of the song sometime in January or February of 1965.
+This being the case, the song was undoubtedly written while on "holiday" or just after, which would date the time of its writing to sometime in January or February of 1965.

 The fourth day of recording songs intended for the soundtrack of their second movie was on February 18th, 1965.
 The Beatles had two recording sessions on this day; one from 3:30 to 5:15 pm (that saw John's song "You've Got To Hide Your Love Away" to completion) and an evening session from 6 to 10:30 pm (that resulted in "If You've Got Trouble" and "Tell Me What You See" being completed).
 Before the first session and in between the two, mono mixes were made for the songs recorded in the previous three days.

 The first hour of the evening session was devoted to recording the Lennon / McCartney composition "If You've Got Trouble," which was created especially for Ringo to sing in the movie (and ended up being scrapped).
 With that out of the way, they went to work on the newly written "Tell Me What You See."
 According to George Martin's handwritten notes, the recording of this entire song took two hours, from 8:30 to 10:30 pm.